-1 - Risk Overv view 1.1 Risk Description As the Council continues to go through significant change over the next few years it is imperative that we are able to anticipate the human resources implications of such change and ensure that we have a number of people with the right skills and experience to deliver the services of the future.
-In managing the risk it is important to consider the particular challenges presented by the current financial pressures within the public sector, the need to plan for and respond to issues of anticipated skills shortages.
+1 - Risk Overv view 1.1 Risk Description As the Council continues to go through significant change over the next few years it is imperative that we are able to anticipate the human resources implications of such change and ensure that we have a number of people wit the right skills and experience to deliver the services of the future.
+In managing the risk it is important to consider the particular challenges presented by the current financial pressures within the public sector, the need to ensure the engagement of staff throughout the change process and the need to plan for and respond to issues of anticipated skills shortages.
 The rise needs to be considered alongside the Council's reshaping services agenda and the potential impact the proposed model of local government reform cour have on our workforce.
 Therefore, the innate risk is the inability to anticipate and plan for the workforce needs of the future in order to meet the changing service requirements.
-1.2 Risk Owne er T вС 1.3 Impact on our contribut ion to the Wellb eing Goals Responsible WalesProsperous WalesWalesWalesEqual WalesCohesive CommunitiesVibration Culture and ThrivitiesWalesWalesWalesWalesWalesWalesWales A Wales of Vibrant Culture and Thriving Welsh Language No Yes Yes Yes Yes Yes Yes
+1.2 Risk Owne er T вС 1.3 Impact on our contribut ion to the Wellb eing Goals A Globally Responsible Wales A Prosperous Wales A Resilient Wales A Healthier Wales A More Equal Wales A Wales of Cohesive Communities A Wales of Vibrant Culture and Thriving Welsh Language No Yes Yes Yes Yes Yes Yes